+Eliot already retracted his waiver on date………Perfect should not take long.
+In light of no accountings and corrupt attorneys ever only the truth will set us free.
+Need to see what Tescher, Spallina and Manceri charged for this disgrace.
 The waivers again, really.
-There are no legal waivers on file with this Court and Eliot again states that the original waiver of his had handwritten notes on it that disclaim its validity without first having informed consent as to what he was waiving, etc. This Court determined already that all the waivers were garbage back in September 2013 when it reopened the Estate and stated that full and formal accounting and transparency would be had by the beneficiaries, as Eliot was not going to sign another waiver and Simon could not and due to the frauds.
+There are no legal waivers on file with this Court and Eliot already retracted his waiver on ------------again states that the original waiver of his had handwritten notes on it that disclaim its validity without first having informed consent as to what he was waiving, etc. This Court determined already that all the waivers were garbage back in September 2013 when it reopened the Estate and stated that full and formal accounting and transparency would be had by the beneficiaries, as Eliot was not going to sign another waiver and Simon could not and due to the frauds.
 As for future accountings, there would first have to have been a past accounting done to have future ones.
 Since there have been NO ACCOUNTINGS for Shirley’s Estate, Shirley’s Trusts and Simon’s Trust given to beneficiaries in violation of Probate and Trust Rules and Statutes, for four years in Shirley’s Estate and two years in Simon’s Trust, a first accounting must be done.
 In fact, to make their own new and approved fraudulent waivers contain true and correct statements they would have to at minimum know the accounting for legal fees, etc., which also have never been provided as required to beneficiaries.
 TED and his sole remaining counsel in these matters of five already are correct in one thing, which is that this will be costly.
 But the costs will not be born to the beneficiaries, in fact to these costs may be an asset from the damages they will receive from those who caused these legal and accounting expenses due to their crimes.
 The costs now that this Court needs to allow are (after TED’s removal) those necessary to hire a forensic accountant and forensic document analyst to come in and recreate the financials that have been suppressed, denied or destroyed.
 Also, those involved will bear the cost and damages for experts to come attempt and hunt down the stolen assets, find the missing documents and more, all caused by the frauds that have taken place and the breaches of fiducial duties, including but not limited to failure to account and failure to maintain any transparency to the beneficiaries, all in order to loot the estates and trusts.

 That TED states,